-MoFs (together with other relevant Ministries and agencies) can support the implementation of national and subnational natural capital accounting (NCA) practices and ensure this information is integrated into national accounts so that it is considered in budgeting, policy, and planning alongside other economic information to ensure effective 'asset management' of all forms of a nation's capital.210 Implementing or supporting the development of NCA, using the United Nations System of Environmental and Economic Accounts (SEEA) framework, iii can provide MoFs with a more complete view of their country's public assets and support strategic management that maximizes nature's contribution to sustainable economic growth, while balancing tradeoffs between ecotourism, agriculture, subsistence livelihoods, and other ecosystem services, like flood protection and groundwater recharge.
-NCA can enable MoFs to mainstream natural capital into development planning (Wealth Accounting and the Valuation of Ecosystem Services (WAVES) Partnership), national accounts (as the United Kingdom has done211), and the regulatory process (as the United States has committed to do212).
+MoFs (together with other relevant Ministries and agencies) can support the implementation of national and subnational natural capital accounting (NCA) practices and ensure this information is integrated into national accounts so that it is considered in budgeting, policy, and planning alongside other economic information to ensure effective 'asset management' of all forms of a nation's capital.
+Implementing or supporting the development of NCA, using the United Nations System of Environmental and Economic Accounts (SEEA) framework,jjj can provide MoFs with a more complete view of their country's public assets and support strategic management that maximizes nature's contribution to sustainable economic growth, while balancing tradeoffs between ecotourism, agriculture, subsistence livelihoods, and other ecosystem services, like flood protection and groundwater recharge.
+NCA can enable MoFs to mainstream natural capital into development planning (Wealth Accounting and the Valuation of Ecosystem Services (WAVES) Partnership), national accounts (as the United Kingdom has done), and the regulatory process (as the United States has committed to do).
 For the ocean economy, natural capital accounts can draw attention to conservation, restoration, or sustainable use investment opportunities that might not otherwise be apparent.
 Governments can ensure that national data are accessible to the public and in a usable format, particularly for subnational governments and the private sector to consider in their planning, operations, and decision-making, but also for citizens who play a crucial role in ensuring good environmental quality in their communities.
-MoFs, statistics offices, ministries of environment, and central banks might jointly develop a national data hub that provides NCA data in a usable format for financial institutions who need to use this information to better understand and manage their nature-related risk exposure and risk iii SEEA was officially adopted by the UN Statistical Commission in March 2021.
-At least 90 countries have implemented the SEEA (UN SEEA 2022).
+MoFs, statistics offices, ministries of environment, and central banks might jointly develop a national data hub that provides NCA data in a usable format for financial institutions who need to use this information to better understand and manage their nature-related risk exposure and risk management opportunities.

-management opportunities.
 Spatial NCA data that can be disaggregated is crucial to enabling such application.
 MoFs can also encourage the uptake of subnational and corporate NCA and offer training and access to tools to entities interested in using national NCA data or developing their own accounts.